- Common eBay Gift Card Scams To Watch Out For

 - Urgent situations: The scammer usually makes up some emergency and then asks you to make the payment using the gift cards.

 - Offer of a great deal: If you're trying to buy something online, it's probably priced much cheaper than other similar items in an online marketplace.
 If someone has called or emailed to notify you of an offer, it probably sounds like a good deal—except for the requirement of paying with gift cards.

 - Spelling, grammar, and punctuation errors: If you speak with a person via a messaging app, chat, or email, you may notice errors in spelling, grammar, and punctuation.
 The person might sound as if they are not a native English speaker.

 Contact eBay Customer Service as soon as possible to report that your gift card has been used in a scam.
-Make sure to keep the physical gift card and receipt so eBay can verify it.
+Keep the physical gift card and receipt so that eBay can verify it.
 Find out if there is still a balance on the card and if they can refund your money.

-If eBay cannot refund your money, reach out to the store where you bought the gift card.
-Although it’s less likely the store will refund your money, it's worth trying.
+If eBay doesn't give you your money back, reach out to the store where you purchased the card.
+Although it's less likely the store will refund your money, it's worth trying.
 If there's a customer service number on the card itself, call it and see if they can block the gift card from being used.

 Making a report to the authorities can help them stop eBay gift card scams from happening to other victims.
-You can report the crime to your state attorney general, as well as the Federal Trade Commission.
+You can report the crime to your state attorney general and the Federal Trade Commission.